taw10/starlet/README.md

      (at moverR pan 15)))
 ```

-A cue is formed by associating a lighting state with a *transition effect*,
+A cue is formed by wrapping a lighting state inside a *transition effect*,
 such as a crossfade or snap (zero-time crossfade).
 A cue list is simply a list
 of cues: